bernibra/tagtango/README.md

   specifications stated below.
 - The cells in all elements of the `ExperimentList` should be the same (and have matching names).
-- The name of the element in `ExperimentList` corresponding to the CITE-seq data should be either ‘ADT’ or ‘Antibody-Derived tags’.
-Any other name won’t be considered as ADT data.
 - Different annotations should be stored as columns of the `colData` data.frame within the object.